ab-anand/ZDrive/README.rst

 ---------------
 `[back to top] <https://github.com/ab-anand/ZDrive#zdrive>`__

-*Google Drive is possibly the most used online storage platform.
+*Google Drive is the most used cloud storage platform.
 A need for some minimal yet effective tool to transfer contents to and from Drive is important!*